Pollen Collection & Counting

 For almost two decades the City of Albuquerque has collected and counted pollen.
 While the methods have changed over the past few years the effort to accurately collect and count the pollen has not.

 The City operates two pollen samplers, one in the northeast heights and one on the Westside.

-- The NE Heights site is at Del Norte station.
+- The Northeast Heights site is at Del Norte station.

 - The Westside sampler is near Montaño and Coors.

 Step 1: Trap Pollen in the Air

 At our collection stations the City uses two Burkard volumetric spore trapswith two 24 hour sample heads.
 By using the Burkard sampler common laboratory slides can be used to collect the pollen.